 Otherwise, we couldn’t provide our services as it would put our company and our clients in jeopardy.
 In other words, there is no way around it if you wish to access merchants tools (API, payment buttons, etc.) and fiat settlements with payouts to a bank account.

-There are three key things we have to know before providing the service:
+There are two key things we have to know before providing the service:

 - who is this person or company that wants to use the service;